namukang/email-bin/README.md

 2. `heroku create`
 3. `heroku addons:add mongolab:starter`
 4. `git push heroku master`
-5. Once you have the server working, you can simply create a form with a text field and submit button anywhere* and set the 'action' attribute to HEROKU-APP-URL/signup.
+5. Once you have the server running on Heroku, you can simply create a form with a text field and submit button anywhere* and set the 'action' attribute to HEROKU-APP-URL/signup.
 Look inside the example directory for help.

 *Email Bin allows cross domain requests, so Email Bin does not need to reside on the same domain as your actual site.
-This means that XMLHttpRequests can be invoked from any domain; if you would like to restrict the domains that are allowed to do this, change the `ALLOWED_DOMAINS` to the URL of the site containing your form.
+This means that XMLHttpRequests can be invoked from any domain; if you would like to restrict the domains that are allowed to do this, change the `ALLOWED_DOMAINS` in app.py to the URL of the site containing your form.

 ## I want to develop locally.